Calendar icon March 24, 2026

 What is a lease renewal letter?

-A lease renewal letter is a document sent by a landlord or a property manager to notify residents that their lease is nearing its end, and to present the terms of a new lease or simply give the option to renew.
-It should be sent to tenants at least 60-90 days before the lease’s expiration date to give them advance notice of changes and enough time to make their own decisions.
+A lease renewal letter is a document sent by a property manager or property management company to notify residents that their lease is nearing its end and to present the terms of a new lease or give the option to renew.
+It should be sent to residents at least 60-90 days before the lease's expiration date to give them advance notice of changes and enough time to make their own decisions.

-Your lease renewal notice should give residents a clear understanding of the timeline and their options and ideally make it easy for them to renew their lease – if that’s what you and the investor want.
+Your lease renewal notice should give residents a clear understanding of the timeline and their options, and make it easy for them to renew their lease (if that's what you and the investor want).

 If you don't want to renew or are pursuing an eviction, you will follow a different process.